 Given the right support, ministers say commercial spaceflights could be operating from the first UK spaceport by 2020.

-Ahead of the introduction of a dedicated Spaceflight Bill later this year, next steps include business and industry presenting specific proposals for space launches.
+Ahead of the introduction of a dedicated Spaceflight Bill later this year, the next steps include business and industry presenting specific proposals for space launches.
 Specific rules and regulations – on safety and insurance, for example – will then be developed for operators.

 Government is also inviting space businesses to bid for funding to help create a space launch market in the UK.